 Rigid Metal Conduit (RMC):

-RMC is composed of heavyweight galvanized steel and installed with threaded fittings.
+RMC is typically composed of heavyweight galvanized steel and installed with threaded fittings.
 Known for being very strong, RMC is unfortunately one of the more expensive electrical conduits when it comes to both materials and labor.
 Aluminum is another material used for RMC, and may have additional coating applied to better resist corrosion.

 Galvanized Rigid Steel (GRC):